Premium Market Analysis, Trader Education, Software, and Trading Strategies

 Before even starting to discuss this fascinating issue, there are at least two important questions that must be answered:

-1. Does the future in the markets exist before it is created by market participants?
+1. Does the future in the markets already exist before market participants create it?

 2. Are the effects of anticipatory behavior wrongly attributed to precognition?

 2. It is only natural that market participants anticipate moves in securities.
 The market is an anticipatory system.
-When I studied System Theory at a Ph.D. level, we were taught a weird class of systems called anticipatory.
-The output of such systems at time t depends on future values of their input at (t+T).
-Thus, these systems anticipate their future input and act accordingly at present time.
+When I studied system theory at the Ph.D. level, we were taught a weird class of systems called anticipatory.
+The output of such systems at time t depends on the future values of their input at (t+T).
+Thus, these systems anticipate their future input and act accordingly at the present time.
 Similarly, some market participants may be correctly anticipating or forecasting the price movement of some securities.
 I claim that given a large number of market participants, there will always be a small subset of them that will correctly anticipate important unscheduled new events and profit from them via options, solely based on probability.